olbrichattila/gofra/README.md

 }
 ```

-## Automatically marshal Body to json and also auto map route parameters to function
+## Automatically marshal or Form Requests to JSON and also auto map route parameters to function
 > Mapped parameters always should be before injected interfaces
 ```
 // test with body {"name":"Josh"}, http://localhost:8080/marshal POST